 Get involved in the conversation on social media by using the following hashtags:

-For further information on Clair Raans and her position as a Diabetes UK Clinical Champions, follow this link https://www.diabetes.org.uk/professionals/resources/clinical-champions-and-networks/clair-ranns
+If you would like to know more about Clair Raans and her position as a Diabetes UK Clinical Champions, please follow this link to Diabetes UK: https://www.diabetes.org.uk/professionals/resources/clinical-champions-and-networks/clair-ranns

 Diabetes UK is a leading UK charity for people affected by diabetes.
-For more information on diabetes in the UK click on the following link https://www.diabetes.org.uk/
+If you would like to know more about diabetes in the UK.
+Please follow the link to the Diabetes UK website: https://www.diabetes.org.uk/

 Diabetes UK Clinical Champions

 Diabetes UK Clinical Champions are health care professionals with the clinical expertise, leadership skills and passion to improve care locally for people living with diabetes.
 They act as catalysts for change, working closely with local decision makers to ensure diabetes is at the top of the health agenda and to improve care for people living with diabetes.
-For more information follow this link https://www.diabetes.org.uk/Professionals/Resources/Clinical-Champions-and-networks
+If you would like to know more about Diabetes UK, clinical champions, please follow the link to the Diabetes UK website: https://www.diabetes.org.uk/Professionals/Resources/Clinical-Champions-and-networks

 1 One in seven births affected by gestational diabetes